xrun1/mpv-smart-sub-autoload/README.md

 ## Limitations

-- Videos and subtitles must be in the same folder
 - Don't mix multiple shows, or seasons of a same show, in the same folder
 - Might fail with very exotic naming schemes